-Sec.
-78.01.
-Conflicts of Interest; Board of Ethics.
+Section 7.01 - Conflicts of Interest; Board of Ethics.

 a.
 Conflicts of Interest.
 The use of public office for private gain is prohibited.
 The City Council shall implement this prohibition by ordinance.
-Regulations to this end shall includea but not be limited to: acting in an official capacity on matters in which the official has a private financial interest clearly separate from that of the general public; the acceptance of gifts and other things of value; acting in a private capacity on matters dealt with as a public official, the use of confidential information; and appearances by city officials before other city agencies on behalf of private interests.
+Regulations to this end shall include but not be limited to: acting in an official capacity on matters in which the official has a private financial interest clearly separate from that of the general public; the acceptance of gifts and other things of value; acting in a private capacity on matters dealt with as a public official, the use of confidential information; and appearances by city officials before other city agencies on behalf of private interests.
 The appearance of impropriety shall be avoided.
-Municipal officials shall be, at a minimum, restricted from conflicts of interest to the same extent that state public officials are bound by state law; provided however, that the City Council may adopt an ordinance setting a stricter standard.
+Municipal officials shall be, at a minimum, restricted from conflict of interest to the same extent that state public officials are bound by state law; provided however, that the City Council may adopt an ordinance setting a stricter standard.

-Sec.
-87.02.
-Prohibitions.
+Section 7.02 - Prohibitions.